 Employer wellness programs must comply with a variety of federal and state laws.
 At the federal level, wellness plans have to comply with the Health Insurance Portability and Accountability Act (HIPAA), the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).

-Trends: Under the Affordable Care Act, beginning in 2014, an employers' ability to reward employees for participation in wellness programs will be expanded.
+Trends: Affordable Care Act provisions that apply to plan years beginning on or after January 1, 2014, expand an employer's ability to reward employees for participating in wellness programs.

 Tracy Morley, SPHR, Legal Editor

 Two IRS Chief Counsel Advice Memoranda provide good examples of the tax ramifications of wellness program benefits provided under various scenarios.

 Updated to incorporate final regulations on wellness programs, effective January 1, 2017.

 As mandated by the Equal Employment Opportunity Commission, an employer that offers a wellness program that collects employee health information must provide a Notice for Employer-Sponsored Wellness Programs.

 Updated to reflect information on the Patient Protection and Affordable Care Act's maximum annual limitation on cost sharing.

 An employer should use this waiver when it offers employees the opportunity to participate in voluntary wellness program activities.